TAB EXCLUSIVE: Glitterbomb is allegedly mistreating student performers

 Cambridge students have experienced notable problems with the employer

 Glitterbomb is a fun LGBT+ club night for students, but behind the scenes there are issues with the way in which they treat drag acts.
-Three student performers spoke exclusively to The Tab about their alleged maltreatment by the club…
+Two student performers spoke exclusively to The Tab about their alleged maltreatment by the club…

 Helena Fox, second year ASNC student: Drag name King Hoberon, formerly Electra Rain